Sign up for right to representation updates

 Too often, renters in Delaware are faced with an eviction notice that threatens their homes, their families, and their well-being.
 Even more often, the people facing eviction are left to navigate that legal hurdle by themselves.
 In Delaware, 86% of landlords have legal representation in court eviction proceedings, but only 2% of renters have representation.

-Senate Bill 101, (formally SS1 for SB 101,) sponsored by Senator Bryan Townsend and Representative Melissa Minor-Brown, was introduced in 2021.
-This proposed legislation could be a lifeline for tenants in Delaware — it would offer a more level playing field between landlords and renters by providing representation in eviction proceedings for renters who can’t afford that kind of help, and in turn, could help more landlords receive the money they’re owed by renters who have fallen behind in their financial commitment.
+Senate Bill 1, introduced in January 2023 by Senator Bryan Townsend, creates a right to representation for low-income renters in eviction actions.
+This proposed legislation could be a lifeline for renters in Delaware — it would offer a more level playing field between landlords and renters by providing representation in eviction proceedings for renters who can’t afford that kind of help, and in turn, could help more landlords receive the money they’re owed by renters who have fallen behind in their financial commitment.

 As Delaware grapples with the effects of an ongoing pandemic and evictions ramp up across the state, renters are facing evictions without the help they desperately need to connect to resources, delay evictions, and stay in their homes.
 Despite its loss in the 2021-2022 legislative session, our goal remains the same: to pass right-to-representation legislation in 2023, so Delaware can join the growing list of states and cities that are putting protections in place to help keep more people in their homes and reduce rates of homelessness.

 - Delaware Volunteer Legal Services, Inc. (DVLS)

 - Metropolitan Wilmington Urban League’s Building

 - NeighborGood Partners

 - People Power Housing, Opportunity, Mobility, Equity, and Stability Campaign (H.O.M.E.S.)

 Our campaign goals